hannobraun/playground/2025-08-02_language-design/README.md

 Having to write `apply` everywhere is not very convenient.
 And you might note, that we don't have to do this for intrinsic functions like `1`, `2`, `+`, or `apply` itself.

-That's because what we assigned a name here, is not a function.
+That's because what we bound a name to here, is not a function.
 It is, as I said, a block.
 And blocks are just the raw material we use to build functions, and other things as well.

 ### Functions